-Te Kura Toi Tangata Faculty of Education provides degree programmes in teacher education, social sciences in education, disability and inclusion, counselling, human development, digital learning and education and society.
+The Faculty of Education provides degree programmes in teacher education, sport and leisure studies, counselling, human development and education studies.
 It distinguishes itself among other education schools through its tradition and reputation for innovation, leadership and research.

-Te Kura Toi Tangata Faculty of Education offers a portfolio of qualifications at undergraduate, graduate, and postgraduate levels.
-Three- and four-year degree programmes in teacher education, along with one-year graduate diploma programmes and one-year masters degrees in teacher education, prepare competent, knowledgeable and critically reflective beginning teachers.
-These programmes have Education Council New Zealand approval, enabling graduates to register as teachers in New Zealand.
+The Faculty of Education offers a portfolio of qualifications at undergraduate, graduate, and postgraduate levels.
+Three and four-year degree programmes in teacher education, along with one-year graduate diploma programmes, prepare competent, knowledgeable and critically reflective beginning teachers.
+The programmes have New Zealand Teachers Council approval, enabling graduates to register as teachers in New Zealand.
 A range of specialist postgraduate certificates, diplomas and masters degrees provide qualified teachers with programmes that are practice-related and designed for professionals.
-The Faculty also offers a Bachelor of Social Sciences with majors in Digital Learning, Education and Society and Human Development involving critical inquiry into the theories and practices of lifelong education and the study of human development across the life span.
+The Sport and Leisure Studies programmes cover a broad range of topics such as outdoor adventure experiences, health-related fitness and performing arts.
+They provide graduates with a framework that critically examines the political, cultural, social, and economic forces that influence people's behaviour in relation to sport and leisure.
+The Faculty also offers majors in Education Studies and Human Development involving critical inquiry into the theories and practices of lifelong education and the study of human development across the life span.
 Counsellor Education programmes take a distinctive orientation emphasising what are often called narrative approaches in counselling and therapy.
 The Master of Counselling is approved by the New Zealand Association of Counsellors.

 The Faculty of Law provides an innovative, student-focused Bachelor of Laws (LLB) degree in a stimulating academic environment.
 The Faculty's founding goals of professionalism, biculturalism, and the study of law in context attract an exciting and diverse group of staff and students.
 The Faculty of Law remains at the forefront in integrating the teaching of law and technology into its LLB degree, and in providing sophisticated information technology for students.
 The Faculty of Law is also at the cutting edge in preparing students for real-life practice of law by its integration of practical skills in the degree.